 - If you are using raw almonds, toast them over medium heat for three to four minutes, stirring frequently, until they are fragrant and turning golden on the edges.

-- Whisk together the olive oil, vinegar, honey, mustard and garlic until emulsified.
+- Whisk together the olive oil, vinegar, honey, mustard and garlic until blended.
 In a medium serving bowl, toss the shredded sprouts with the almonds, chopped dried fruit, Parmesan and dressing.
-Serve.
+Taste, and add another pinch or two of salt if it needs a little something more.

 Recipe inspired by the Justus Drugstore patio’s coleslaw and the seasonal Brussels sprout salad at The Mixx.